3 Meanings

 Come here at once and look what they did

-Come here, shut down and tune in tonight
+Come here shut down and tune in tonight

 Learn the words that they teach you without you realizing it

-Come here, sit down and watch some TV
+Come here sit down and watch some tv

-Not your son, not your friend
+Not your friend

 Not your enemy

-I rely on, on the little things
+I rely on the little things to get me by

-Conscience says, "I'm okay"
+Conscience says "I'm ok"

 You don't hear what they say